EdisonLeeeee/GraphGallery/README.md

 # GraphGallery
 [🔙](#table-of-contents)

-A gallery of state-of-the-arts deep learning graph models.
+A gallery of state-of-the-arts graph neural networks..

 Implemented with Tensorflow 2.x.